-In relation to the prudential treatment of accounting provisions due to IFRS 9 that affects regulatory capital, the Group is closely monitoring the developments for the introduction of a 'phase in' approach into EU legislation for mitigating the impact of IFRS 9 transition to regulatory capital.
-In October 2017, the European Parliament, the Council and the Commission agreed on a five-year phase-in period during which banks will be allowed to add back to their regulatory capital part of the impact from the increase in loan loss provisions.
+Furthermore, potential changes to the prudential treatment of accounting provisions due to IFRS 9 that may affect regulatory capital, are yet to be determined.
+The Group is closely monitoring the developments for the introduction of a 'phase in' approach into EU legislation for mitigating the impact of IFRS 9 transition to regulatory capital.